kembAB/kembAB/README.md

 - 👋 Hi,
-- 👀 I’m interested in ....net core MERN and java fullstack development
+- 👀 I’m interested in ....net , MERN and java fullstack development
-- 🌱 I’m currently learning ....net core , MERN and java web development
+- 🌱 I’m currently learning ....net ,MERN and java web development
-- 💞️ I’m looking to collaborate on ... .net core,MERN and java
+- 💞️ I’m looking to collaborate on ... .net ,MERN and java web development

 <!---